-The analysis of the School District's major funds begins on page 11.
 Fund financial reports provide detailed information about the School District's major funds.
 The School District uses many funds to account for a multitude of financial transactions.
-However, these fund financial statements focus on the School District's most significant funds, which are the General Fund and the Bond Retirement Fund.
+However, these fund financial statements focus on the School District's most significant funds, which are the General Fund, the Bond Retirement Fund, the Permanent Improvement Fund and the Elementary and Secondary School Emergency Relief (ESSER) Fund.